The Movie 8 Paradox

 I think that Harry Potter and the Deathly Hallows – Part 2 is a complete paradox — it’s not a good movie, but it’s good because it’s a Harry Potter movie, yet it’s an awful Harry Potter movie.
 Say what?
 Okay, I’ll elaborate.

-I make no secret of the fact that I absolutely despise the Harry Potter movies ever since Chris Columbus left.
+I make no secret of the fact that I despise the Harry Potter movies ever since Chris Columbus left.
 The first two movies, in my opinion, are almost flawlessly made – sure, the nitpickiest among us will have a few complaints, but they are still incredible adaptations.
 Ever since then, the movies have all been butchered to varying degrees – whether the fault lies with the screenwriter, director, or actors is up for debate.
 Harry Potter and the Prisoner of Azkaban was an unspeakable travesty, tossing the plot completely out the window and featuring the worst moments of the entire franchise (“He was their friend!”; the Firebolt freeze-frame?).

 Harry Potter and the Goblet of Fire was awful as well.
 Aside from Michael Gambon’s abysmal performance, and the fact that the entire Hair-Cutting Department was seemingly on break, they pared a very complex novel down to such minimum basics that the whole charm of it was lost.

-Order of the Phoenix I view as the best of the post-Columbus movies because it managed to faithfully capture the spirit of the book and because of the wonderful performances by newcomers like Evanna Lynch, Imelda Staunton, and Helena Bonham Carter.
+Order of the Phoenix I view it as the best of the post-Columbus movies because it managed to faithfully capture the spirit of the book and because of the wonderful performances by newcomers like Evanna Lynch, Imelda Staunton, and Helena Bonham Carter.
 I have to give credit here to the screenwriter, Michael Goldenberg, for managing to adapt an 870-page novel into a two-hour movie and still keep a lot of dialogue intact.
-Perhaps if he had been screenwriter instead of the abysmal Steve Kloves (a delusional Harmonian if I ever saw one), the film franchise could have been salvaged.
+Perhaps if he had been a screenwriter instead of the abysmal Steve Kloves (a delusional Harmonian if I ever saw one), the film franchise could have been salvaged.

-Which brings us to the two Deathly Hallows movies.
+This brings us to the two Deathly Hallows movies.
 Upon seeing Harry Potter and the Deathly Hallows – Part 1, I was very happy because, after Half-Blood Prince, I had no expectations for this one.
 Looking back on it, I began to realize that, while decent, it could have been so much better.
 Instead of putting in something valuable like Lupin’s family issues or Luna’s character development, we are treated to a Harmony dance scene that makes me want to gouge my eyes out.

 And then comes the last movie.

 When I walked out of the theater, tear-tracks glinting on my face, after the two times I saw Deathly Hallows – Part 2, I believed that the movie was brilliant.
 For starters, the filmmakers had Neville and Luna end up together, which made me forgive them for any and all other sins (my friends claim my squees were heard across the theater).
 But also, the emotional impact had been there.
-Still on the movie-release high (I essentially spent a week and a half out with my Harry Potter friends getting up to all kinds of shenanigans), I found myself thinking that the filmmakers had finally got it right.
+Still, on the movie-release high (I essentially spent a week and a half out with my Harry Potter friends getting up to all kinds of shenanigans), I found myself thinking that the filmmakers had finally got it right.
 But then, after the tears dried and we all got some sleep, we began to discuss the film.
 It went something like this:

 “I loved it!
 Oh, if only they’d done _____, it would have been perfect!”